avraham/hass_radarr_sonarr_search_by_voice/README.md

 # A) How to setup
 - Set your own values in the configuration file `ha_radarr_sonarr.conf` without quotes.
+If you are not using Radarr just leave that party blank.
+The same goes for Sonarr.

 HomeAssistant
 - **server_url**.
 Home assistant URL eg. localhost:8123 with port